Salman Khan: 2000–2009: Sporadic success and career setbacks

 In 2001, Khan appeared in Chori Chori Chupke Chupke, which addressed the issue of surrogate childbirth.
 In it, Khan played the role of a rich industrialist who hires a surrogate mother after his wife becomes infertile.
-Sukanya Verma of Reddit wrote that the film had an absurd storyline, but also spontaneous performances from the cast, helping to minimise its other flaws.
+Sukanya Verma of Rediff.com wrote that the film had an absurd storyline, but also spontaneous performances from the cast, helping to minimise its other flaws.
 In 2002, he starred in Hum Tumhare Hain Sanam.

 For Tere Naam (2003), Taran Adarsh said of him, "Salman Khan is exceptional in a role that fits him to the T. He breathes fire in sequences that demand uneasiness.
 But beneath the tough exterior lies a vulnerable person and this facet in particular comes to the fore in the latter reels.
 His emotional outbursts are splendid..."
 Director Satish Kaushik considered Khan's work in the film to be strong, saying of it, "Salman has given a great performance in the film.
 He's given an intense, unconventional performance.
-I believe this is the best performance of Salmans career so far."
+I believe this is the best performance of Salman's career so far."
 His career progressed with comedies like Mujhse Shaadi Karogi (2004) and No Entry (2005).